What is email authentication?

 - rua -> email addresses that will receive daily aggregate reports about emails failing DMARC checks.

-- ruf -> address that will receive real-time, individual alerts about failed checks.
-This can be the same or different than “rua”.
+- ruf -> address receiving real-time, individual alerts about failed checks.
+This can be the same or different from “rua”.

 - aspf -> (optional) domain alignment for SPF, same options and default value as “adkim” above.